camper-1as

 While there is some useful manuals about for the engine and transmission, other details are harder to pin down.
 There are additions specific to the camper, like extended heater and air conditioning pipes from the engine bay to the rear, and the 12V from the engine to charge the battery and power the fridge.

-Some things were minor, like brake and fuel lines not attached in some places, and some would have gone unnoticed, like a leaky valve in the brake booster.
+Some things were minor, like brake and fuel lines not attached to the body in some places, and others would have gone unnoticed, like a leaky valve in the brake booster.
 The rubber vacuum lines around the engine were all checked, and any leaking ones trimmed and reconnected or replaced where necessary.
-The brake master cylinder was replaced, since there wasn't much cost difference - it is nice when you have access to trade pricing.
+The brake master cylinder was just replaced, since there wasn't much cost difference to refurbish - it is nice when you have access to better than retail pricing.

 The rear heater from the engine was not working.
 After working out where the wiring went, and what it did, the issue turned out to be the diverter valve in the engine bay.
 After removing it and giving it a clean and lubricate, it then worked again.
-A suitable replacement was still available if needed in the future.
+A suitable replacement was tracked down, so they are still available if needed in the future.

 The bulbs, except for headlights and fog lights, were all swapped for LED replacements and the bulb housings and lenses cleaned, restoring all lights to operational.
 The heat from incandescent bulbs affects the plastic, and replacing the light covers would be difficult.
 The indicator relay then needed some tweaking to restore the standard blink rate, but this did sacrifice it's ability to detect a bulb outage but saved an expensive replacement.
 Adding an equivalent load back to compensate would have defeated the goal of using led's to lower the heat output and energy demand.